honeymullankandy/SASApiTask/README.md

 Maven Surefire Plugin: For running tests using the TestNG framework.
 These dependencies are defined in the pom.xml file and will be downloaded automatically when you run mvn install.

+using below command mvn clean test

 eg Testcase can be seen in test case folder src/test/java/Testcase.java   alternatively run as tenstNg test

+validate the report in test-output/index.html